cjackson310/POWER-BI/README.md

-# This repository is where I will showcase reports/dashboards I have created in POWER-BI.
+# This repository is where I will showcase reports I have created in POWER-BI.